MicrosoftDocs/msteams-docs/msteams-platform/samples/collaboration-controls-limitations.md

 <summary><b>How do I get access to the Collaboration controls (Preview)?</b></summary>

-Request that your Power Platform administrator install the controls from AppSource to your Power Apps environment.
+Request that your Power Platform administrator installs the controls from AppSource to your Power Apps environment.

 <br>